AttwellLab/MyelinCalcium/README.md

 remove_spikes.m

+What you should do:

-Place xls files to be processed in the 'results files' folder.
+Place your data (xls) files to be processed in the 'results files' folder.

-Example file: GC1 Results, tab one with data from GeciQuant, tab two with false positives identified for removal.
+An example file is provided: GC1 Results, tab one with data from GeciQuant, tab two with false positives identified for removal.

 Use the same format for your files or update accordingly in the code.

-Folder test_test contains results for when you run the code on the example file.
+The folder test_test (with the format FolderName_Date) contains results for when you run the code on the example file.

-Adjust parameters in section '%% define variables'as required for your calcium traces.
+Adjust the parameters in the section '%% define variables'as required for your calcium(t) traces.

-Change date and folder names:
+Change the date and folder names:

 32/ date = '_test'; % change this date to match the analysed experiment

-53/ mainFOLDER = strcat('Test', date);
+53/ mainFOLDER = strcat('Test', date); % change this folder to a name for the analysed experiment